 Fraud in the domain of white-collar crimes deals specifically with ‘securities fraud’; it can further be divided into a number of categories; however, the most common one is “insider trading”.
 When someone trades confidential, company information with an outsider, all while being in obvious violation of duty, the act is considered insider trading (fraud).
 This concept can be better explained by the example of a company executive who had access to highly sensitive data; if he/she knows about upcoming company earnings and decides to sell a portion of his/her personal stock in the company, it would be considered securities fraud.

 Filtering illegally obtained ‘black money’ to make it legitimate is a criminal act called money laundering.
 It is done by passing it through an extensive series of transactions; the first step involves depositing the money into a bank account.
-After that, perpetrators usually separate the money from its original source to make the money almost impossible to be traced.
+After that, perpetrators usually separate the money from their original source to make the money almost impossible to be traced.
 Criminals make sure that the transactions are kept as complex and widespread as possible.
 Finally, the money ‘cleaned’ is mixed with originally legal money so as to avoid any suspicion; the process of the aforementioned mixing is the purchase or sale of assets.

-If you are facing embezzlement, tax evasion or any other charges related to white collar crime, contact the experienced criminal lawyers near you immediately.
+If you are facing embezzlement, tax evasion, or any other charges related to white-collar crime, contact the experienced criminal lawyers near you immediately.
 They usually have a team of experienced Criminal Defense lawyers who can defend white-collar criminal offenses.
 You can discuss the situation with them or visit a website of trusted lawyers for complete legal help!